rcilogic/rem/README.md

 Rcilogic Enterprise Microservices

 ## Description
-**REM** - is a boundle of microservices, based on different technologies and provides some useful tools in Enteprise networks (commonly based on `MS Active Directory`)
+**REM** - is a boundle of microservices, based on different technologies and provides some useful tools for Enteprise networks (commonly based on `MS Active Directory`)

 ## Components